chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 contain a mix of YAML and Python, but the two are only mixed when the Mustache pre-processing step is run.

+## Roles and Permissions

+When defining an SSM Automation, you can specify a role for the Automation to assume when it runs.

+If an SSM Automation does not have a role specified, it will run each step as the user who kicked off the automation.